openaudible/openaudible/README.md

 ## Latest Release

-[Download](https://github.com/openaudible/openaudible/releases/latest) installers for Windows, Mac and Linux.
+[Download](https://openaudible.org) installers for Windows, Mac and Linux.

 More information is available at the project home page [openaudible.org](http://openaudible.org).

+Note: Due to various constraints, the posted github version may be behind the currently posted binary.

 ## Features
 - Import audible books from your account